Home / Industries / Manufacturing

 A manufacturer of specialty industrial equipment had been attending the same six trade shows annually for 15 years.
 New customer introductions from those shows had declined 40% over five years while the cost of participation had increased.
 The firm's digital presence consisted of a brochure website with no application-specific content and no mechanism for industrial buyers to qualify themselves or request technical information.

-The diagnostic produced a buyer journey map for each of the firm's three primary application markets.
+The marketing review produced a buyer journey map for each of the firm's three primary application markets.
 A content architecture was built around the technical questions buyers in each market asked before evaluating suppliers.
 Twelve months after implementation, 60% of new client inquiries came through digital channels rather than trade shows.
 The firm still attends shows - but with relationships already established with prospects who had engaged with the firm's digital content before the show floor opened.

 60% of trade show pipeline replaced with digital inbound · 12 months